-\\\\Social Science Elective may be fulfilled by completing any course with an SS or EC designator.
+Social Science Elective may be fulfilled by completing any course with an SS or EC designator.

-\\\\\\Business Electives may be fulfilled by completing any non-required course with a BU or OT desginator.
-(If needed, OT 133 may fulfill the BU elective.
-See also \)
+Business Electives may be fulfilled by completing any non-required course with a BU-or OT desginator.
+(If needed, OT 133 may fulfill the BU elective, See also )

-\\\\\\Minimum of 65 semester hours required for graduation, which must include one-third of course work in Liberal Arts and Science, plus two semester hours of physical education.
+Minimum of 65 semester hours required for graduation, which must include 20 semester hours in Liberal Arts and Science, plus two semester hours of physical education.